roop/citron/docs/grammar-file.md

 For example, in the above grammar, the keywords `throws` and `rethrows` would be identified as the tokens `Throws` and `Rethrows`.
 So an input like `func fn(throws: Bool)` would result in a syntax error, because the `Throws` token is not allowed inside the parameters clause.
-If you'd like to allow the use of `throws` and `rethrows` as identifiers, you can
+In case we want to allow the use of `throws` and `rethrows` as identifiers, we can
 say:

 ~~~ Text